Four Star Playhouse

 Four Star Playhouse (syndicated as Star Performance) is an American anthology series that ran from September 25, 1952, through September 27, 1956.

 Overview

 Four Star Playhouse was owned by Four Star International.
 Its episodes ranged anywhere from surreal mysteries, such as "The Man on the Train", to light comedies, such as "The Lost Silk Hat".

 The original premise for the program was that Charles Boyer, Dick Powell, Rosalind Russell, and Joel McCrea would rotate as stars of episodes.
 By the time it debuted, David Niven and Ida Lupino had replaced McCrea and Russell.
 In addition to those four stars, other performers, including Ronald Colman, Joan Fontaine, Frank Lovejoy, Merle Oberon, and Teresa Wright occasionally had leading roles.
+Colman's October 23, 1952, performance in "The Lost Silk Hat", which he adapted, was his television debut.

 Powell portrayed the recurring character of illegal gambling-house operator Willie Dante.
-The character was later revamped and spun off in his own series starring Howard Duff.
+The character was later revamped and spun off to his own Dante series in 1960, starring Howard Duff.